Bianchet: Materials and Technology

 Bianchet combines noble and high-tech materials in both its watch cases and movements.
-Among these is the Titanium-Dust-High-Density-Carbon, an composite developed specifically for the brand.
+Among these is the Titanium-Dust-High-Density-Carbon, a composite developed specifically for the brand.
 This material consists of 500 ultra-thin layers of 0.03mm carbon fibre, with titanium powder infused between every two layers, creating a light and durable material.

 The brand is also known for blending technical and precious materials, such as gold with carbon or sapphire with rubber.
 In July 2024, Bianchet introduced the hybrid-gold versions of its Grande Date and Sport GMT models, featuring the fusion of carbon, gold, rubber, and titanium.
 A month later, the brand unveiled its first sapphire timepiece, pioneering the integration of rubber gaskets within a sapphire watch case.

+In 2026, Bianchet introduced a further proprietary material: a white quartz-fibre composite developed for the UltraFino Monaco limited edition, created in partnership with Team Monaco for the E1 Series Championship.
+The composite is derived from ultra-pure silica fibres and natural quartz, originally engineered for high-performance industrial and aerospace applications.
+It offers high mechanical strength, scratch and shock resistance, and reduced weight, while its white coloration references the Principality of Monaco’s livery.